WICG/storage-foundation-api-explainer/security-self-review.md

 Yes, this specification introduces a new persistent storage mechanism where state may be kept.
-The risk of tracking must be mitigated by following similar strategies used in other storage APIs e.g. user agents should allow users to wipe stored data, an origin may only access files that are owned by it, etc.
+The risk of tracking must be mitigated by following similar strategies used in other storage APIs e.g. user agents should allow users to wipe stored data, an origin may only access files that are owned by it, access in third-party contexts should be governed by the same policy as other storage types, etc.

 ## 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?